adeveloperdiary/adeveloperdiary.github.io/_posts/2024-04-11-sum-root-to-leaf-numbers.md

 - **Base Condition**: Return `0` for `None` nodes.

-  - The base condition is not needed if all the nodes in the tree has a `left` and `right` nodes as in case of that the 2nd base base (explained below) will be returned and `None` node will never occur.
+  - The base condition is not needed if all the nodes in the tree has a `left` and `right` nodes as in case of that the 2nd base (explained below) will be returned and `None` node will never occur.
 Here is an example.

     <img src="../assets/img/tree1.jpeg" alt="addtwonumber1" style="zoom:50%;" />